Fast Neural Representations for Direct Volume Rendering: Fast Volumetric SRN (fV-SRN)

 When evaluating an SRN, each layer computes $y=Wx+b$, where $W$ is the weight matrix, $x$ the input state vector, $b$ the bias vector, and $y$ the output state.
 To use the TC units as described above and regarding constraint (a), however, $x$ must be a matrix with 16 columns.
 The first idea is to batch the evaluation so that the 32 threads per warp calculate 16 rays.
 Then, however, half of the threads are idle in operations like TF evaluation.
 Therefore, we map one thread to one ray, and block the matrix multiplication $Y=WX+B$ in the following way (exemplary for 48 channels per layer): The matrix $W\in\R^{48,48}$ is split into $3\times 3$ blocks, and $X,Y\in\R^{48,32}$ are split into $3\times 2$ blocks, each block of shape $16\times 16$.
 The bias $B\in\R^{48,32}$ is broadcasted from the bias vector $b\in\R^{48}$ by setting the column stride to zero.
 In total, a layer evaluation of $48$ channels with $32$ rays requires $6$ invocations to the TC units.

-Constraint (b) indicates, that the weights and biases of the hidden layers, as well as the layer outputs, must fit into shared memory.
+Constraint (b) indicates that the weights and biases of the hidden layers, as well as the layer outputs, must fit into shared memory for optimal performance.
+In contrast, M\"{u}ller~\etAl~\cite{mueller2021realtime} reload the weights from global memory in every layer evaluation per warp.
 As an example, consider a network with $l=4$ layers, each with $c=48$ channels.
 Then the weights and biases require $4 * 48^2 * 2$ bytes and $4 * 48 * 2$ bytes, respectively, for a total of $m_w=18816$ bytes that have to be stored once.
 Additionally, each thread stores the $48$ layer outputs, leading to $m_s=48*32*2=3072$ bytes per warp.
 Therefore, with the limitation of $48kB$ shared memory, $w=\lfloor(48k-m_w)/m_s\rfloor=9$ warps can fit into memory.
 More warps -- up to the hardware limit of 32 -- are advantageous, as they allow to hide pipeline latency by switching between the warps per multiprocessor.
 Note that the first (last layer) has to be handled separately, as the input (output) dimension differs.
 This results in the maximal network configurations given in \autoref{tab:network-config}.

 The number of Fourier features $m$ (see \autoref{sec:basic}) is chosen as $m=(c-4)/2$, so that the size of the used input vector $\bm{v}$ matches the channel count.
 As shown in \autoref{sec:steady:performance}, our TC implementation achieves a speedup of up to $16.8\times$ against 32-bit PyTorch or $9.8\times$ against 16-bit PyTorch.